dome9/cloud-bots-gcp/README.md

 1. Click CREATE SERVICE ACCOUNT to add a service account.
 ![](docs/pictures/Create-Service-Account.png)
 3. Enter a name (e.g., *Dome9-cloudbots*)
-1. In the Service Account ID field, enter the name of the service account (in the previous step).
+1. In the Service Account ID field, the name of the service account will be used for the Cloud Function (in the previous step).
+1. Click *Create*.

 ## Configure SendGrid